jup-ag/space-station/guides/9-bridge/2-bridging.md

 ![USDC Bridge UI](../img/bridge/bridge-4.png)

-1. **USDC Bridge Selector:** Application selector to navigate to the Comparator tool.
+1. **USDC Bridge Selector:** Application selector to navigate to the USDC bridging tool.
 2. **Source Wallet Connect:** Connect the wallet associated with the source blockchain you are looking to bridge from.
 3. **Asset Selector and Amount Field:** Select the token from the source wallet and enter the amount of the token you would like to bridge.
 4. **Destination and Source Switching Tab:** This will allow you to switch destination and source chains and assets.